keflavich/pyradex/README.rst

 See the install_ page for more details.

-If you want pyradex to look in a specific directory for the molecular data files, you can specify an environmental variable `RADEX_DATAPATH` prior to starting python.
-It can also be specified interactively with the `datapath` keyword.
+If you want pyradex to look in a specific directory for the molecular data files, you can specify an environmental variable ``RADEX_DATAPATH`` prior to starting python.
+It can also be specified interactively with the ``datapath`` keyword.
+If you do not specify one of these two variables, the code will not work and may return strange errors.

 Using the f2py-wrapped version